How Google Updates Search Results

-We received close to 5,000 visits, in under 10 minutes, because we were the most authoritative article until the L.A Times published their piece.
+We received nearly 5,000 visits in under 10 minutes because we were the most authoritative article until the L.A Times published their piece.

 Primarily because people aren’t actively searching for your services in high concentrations.
 Most local businesses fall into the slow category.

 3. What is Googlebot, Crawling, and Indexing?

 Let’s start with Googlebot and the difference between indexing and crawling.

 Googlebot is a search software that Google sends out to find and collect information on the web to add to Google’s searchable index.

 Crawling is the process where Googlebot goes from website to website, finding new and updated information and reporting it back to Google.